publiclab/Leaflet.DistortableImage/README.md

 **multi-select:** A single toolbar instance (using `L.control`) renders the set of tools available to use on collections of images.

 1. Multi-selection works with <kbd>shift</kbd> + `click` to toggle an individual image's inclusion in this interface.
-2. Or <kbd>shift</kbd> + `drag` to use our `L.Map.BoxSelector` handler to select multiple at once.
+2. Or <kbd>shift</kbd> + `drag` to use our `L.Map.BoxCollector` handler to select multiple at once.
 3. Or for touch devices, `touch` + `hold` (aka `longpress`).

 **un-multi-select:**

 * In order to return to the single-image interface, where each `L.popup` toolbar only applies actions on the image it's attached to, you must toggle *all* images out of multi-select with `shift` + click, or...
 * ...Click on the map or hit the <kbd>esc</kbd> key to quickly deselect.
-* For the aforementioned 3 mutli-select methods, the `BoxSelector` method is the only one that doesn't also toggle _out_ of multi-select mode.
+* For the aforementioned 3 mutli-select methods, the `BoxCollector` method is the only one that doesn't also toggle _out_ of multi-select mode.

 ---